THree Words that Strike the Vital Point by Garab Dorje

-On Friday evening Khenpo Kunga will guide us in the practice of meditation.
-In the tradition of Tibetan Buddhism, the key point of meditation is to become familiar with awareness, which is the very essence of mind.
-Discovering this awareness allows us to experience mind’s natural qualities of ease, warmth, and clarity at any time and in any situation.
+On Friday evening, Khenpo Kunga will guide us the practice of meditation.
+In the Tibetan Buddhist tradition, the key point of meditation is to become familiar with awareness, which is the very essence of mind.
+Discovering this awareness allows us to experience mind’s natural qualities of ease, warmth and clarity at any time and in any situation.

 The Friday night and Saturday programs are open to anyone interested in meditation and the path of awakening, both new and advanced students.

-Sunday - This path of awakening culminates in a direct recognition of the vast and brilliant essence of mind.
+Sunday - The path presented by the Dzogchen tradition culminates in a direct recognition of the vast and brilliant essence of mind.
 The teachings and the methods that lead to this recognition have been passed down to us from teacher to student since the time of the Buddha.
-Khenpo Kunga, will be guiding us through this path as it is presented in the remarkable text, The Supplication to the Takpo Kagyus.
-This supplication reminds us of the essential points of the entire path in a way that is clear, direct, and accessible.
-Khenpo Kunga will also offer instructions on the nature of mind, drawing on the tradition of “pointing out teaching” from the Kagyu and Nyingma lineages.
+This path has be kept particularly rich and alive by the great meditators of Tibet who have mastered and shared their wisdom to this very day.
+Khenpo Kunga will be guiding us through this path using this beautiful text, The Three Words that Strike the Vital Point, by Garab Dorje The ‘Three Words’ ‘points out’ the essential nature of mind in a way that is clear, direct, and accessible.
+Discovering the ‘nature of mind’ is the essence of the path and marks the culmination of the entire Buddhist path.